wopjs/disposable/README.md

 ### Disposer

-A disposer is a function that clean up resources.
+A disposer is a function that cleans up resources.
 It is usually created by a factory function.

 ```js
 const addListener = (target, type, listener) => {